 Students in the M.Ed. program advance to candidacy for the degree based upon satisfactory completion of all prescribed coursework, and satisfactory completion of all program requirements.
 To earn the degree, students must also have a satisfactory grade on each of the two sections of a department-administered comprehensive examination.

-Coursework for the M.Ed./Principal Certification Program is delivered in a blended and face-to-face format.
-The entire M.Ed/Principal Certification program is delivered on the main Tarleton State University campus in Stephenville, Fort Worth, and in Waco.
+Coursework for the M.Ed./Principal Certification Program is delivered in an online and hybrid format.
+The entire M.Ed/Principal Certification program is delivered on the main Tarleton State University campus in Stephenville, Fort Worth, Waco, and online.
 During the fall and spring semesters, class meetings are held on Monday through Thursday evenings and on Saturdays.
-During the summer sessions, class meetings are held in an evening format, on Fridays or Saturdays in Waco and Fort Worth.
+During the summer sessions, class meetings are held during the day, evening on Fridays or Saturdays in Waco and Fort Worth.
 A limited number of class meetings are held in Stephenville.